 Table of Contents

-What is Graphite
+What is Graphite?

-Graphite is an open source time series database that lets you easily store, retrieve, share and visualize all your numeric data points that change over time.
-It is a production ready monitoring system that can efficiently handle large loads without any performance deterioration.
+Graphite is an open-source time series database that lets you easily store, retrieve, share, and visualize all your numeric data points that change over time.
+It is a production-ready monitoring system that can efficiently handle large loads without any performance deterioration.

-In this article, we cover the basics of Graphite and its components with our primary focus on Carbon – and its listener, cache, aggregator and relay services.
-Carbon is the primary backend daemon of Graphite and can be divided into multiple components depending upon their functionalities.
+Carbon is the primary backend daemon of Graphite and can be divided into multiple components depending on their functionalities.

 If you’re having a hard time standing up your Graphite, you should consider checking out Hosted Graphite by MetricFire.
 MetricFire does all of the work related to Graphite, so developers can focus on what matters most - their business.
 Book a demo with the MetricFire team, or sign on to a free trial and check out the platform for yourself!